EugeneGIS/AGDAbook/docs/05-RF_Cl.md

 ### RF main outputs

-Printing the results of RF allows you to gain insight into the outputs of the implemented model, namely the following: - a summary of the model hyperparameters - the OOB estimate of error rate - the confusion matrix; in this case a 2x2 matrix used for evaluating the performance of the classification model (1-presence vs 0-absence).
+Printing the results of RF allows you to gain insight into the outputs of the implemented model, namely the following: a summary of the model hyperparameters, the OOB estimate of error rate, the confusion matrix (in this case a 2x2 matrix used for evaluating the performance of the classification model: 1==presence *vs* 0==absence).

-The plotting the of the error rate is useful to estimate the decreasing values on the OOB and on the predictions (presence (1) / absence (0)) over increasing number of trees.
+The plot of the error rate is useful to estimate the decreasing values on the OOB and on the predictions (1==presence *vs* 0==absence) over increasing number of trees.

 ``` r